SoumyaMehta/Food-Ordering-Application/README.md

 # How to run the code

-We have provided scripts to execute the code.

-Use `run.sh` if you are Linux/Unix/macOS Operating systems and `run.bat` if you are on Windows.
+Use `run.sh` if you are on Linux/Unix/macOS Operating systems and `run.bat` if you are on Windows.

-Internally both the scripts run the following commands
+Internally, both the scripts run the following commands:

 * `gradle clean build -x test --no-daemon` - This will create a jar file `geektrust.jar` in the `build/libs` folder.
 * `java -jar build/libs/geektrust.jar sample_input/input1.txt` - This will execute the jar file passing in the sample input file as the command line argument